I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 Are all the available data listed on the YODA Project website?

 All of the trials listed on the website are available for sharing with external investigators following approval of a research request.
 Data from additional trials may also be available for sharing; however, trials not listed on the website have not yet been reviewed to determine if there might be issues which would slow or prevent sharing with external investigators.
-If there is a particular trial of interest that is not listed on the Trials page, complete an inquiry here.
+If there is a particular trial of interest that is not listed on the Trials page, submit an inquiry.
 If it is possible to share the requested data externally, then the data will be made available upon review and approval of a full data request, and once the appropriate de-identification process is completed.
 If the data cannot be released, then the reason why they are not available will be provided to the requestor.
 Refer to the YODA Project Data Release Policies and Procedures (Section 4) for further information.

 What is the difference between a CSR Summary and a full CSR?